The questioner may have the following scriptures in mind when asking this question.

 1 Corinthians 14:34 “Let your women keep silence in the churches: for it is not permitted unto them to speak; but they are commanded to be under obedience, as also saith the law.”
 (KJV)

 There are many brilliant women among the Lord’s people, well studied in scripture, and quite able to present, so why would there be a prohibition on women being permitted “to teach” in the church?
-We do find a clear hierarchal order laid out for us in the Bible.
+We do find a clear hierarchical order laid out for us in the Bible.
 One instance of this can be found in the following text.

 1 Corinthians 11:3 “But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.”
 (KJV)

-Hebrews 5:8 “Although he was a son, he learned obedience from the things which he suffered.”
+Even Jesus was so proven: Hebrews 5:8 “Although he was a son, he learned obedience from the things which he suffered.”
 (NAS) While Jesus was always obedient, the test he faced was to maintain perfect obedience under suffering.

 Respecting this order of authority must have been so important for us to learn that God decided to exemplify it in this manner, in the everyday activities of life.
-This should serve as a constant reminder for Jesus disciples, that God is above all, and we are all under Jesus as our head.
+This should serve as a constant reminder for Jesus’ disciples, that God is above all, and we are all under Jesus as our head.

 In the case of the Corinthian church the circumstances may have been somewhat unique.
 This was a church that needed some strong restraints placed over them due to the social setting and typical behaviors that they were accustomed to.
 That said, if we look at the words “to speak” from 1 Corinthians 14:34 we find the following definition: